Operational Stewardship & Data Governance

 The hard drive question: this is the answer most people haven't heard.

-For years, the standard concern about school copiers was this: "Your copier stores images of every document it's ever scanned or printed, and when the lease ends, that data leaves your building on the device."
+For years, the standard concern about school copiers was: "Your copier stores images of every document it's ever scanned or printed, and when the lease ends, that data leaves your building on the device."
+That concern was valid.
+It is no longer accurate for current-generation equipment.

 The major OEMs have transitioned away from traditional spinning hard disk drives in their MFPs.
 Most current-production devices use NVMe SSD or eMMC storage with AES-256 hardware-level encryption.
-The more significant advance: current storage modules are FIPS 140-2 or 140-3 validated, meaning encryption keys are automatically zeroed out if physical tampering is detected – rendering the storage permanently unrecoverable without any manual intervention.
-The "hard drive full of student records" fear that drove a decade of data destruction conversations is describing technology that is no longer standard in new equipment.
+The more significant advance: current storage modules are FIPS 140-2 or 140-3 validated, meaning encryption keys are automatically zeroed out if physical tampering is detected — rendering the storage permanently unrecoverable without any manual intervention.

-Important: "no traditional hard drive" does not mean "no decommission protocol needed."
-Embedded solid-state storage still requires a proper end-of-lease procedure – OEM-certified key destruction or physical destruction of the storage module.
+"No traditional hard drive" does not mean "no decommission protocol needed."
+Embedded solid-state storage still requires a proper end-of-lease procedure — OEM-certified key destruction or physical destruction of the storage module.
 SumnerOne handles this as standard practice.
 But the nature of the risk has changed substantially, and the fear should change with it.

-If your IT director is still primarily worried about spinning-disk data theft from modern leased equipment, they are solving a problem the industry solved – while potentially not looking at the problems that are current and specific to your environment.
+If your IT director is still primarily worried about spinning-disk data theft from modern leased equipment, they are solving a problem the industry already solved — while potentially not looking at the problems that are current and specific to your environment.

-Here is the single most important thing to understand about print security in a school environment: every major OEM ships security features that are not enabled by default.
+Every major OEM ships security features that are not enabled by default.

 This is not a criticism of the manufacturers.
 It is a structural reality of enterprise hardware — you cannot pre-configure a device for every possible network environment and authentication system.
 The device ships with capability.
 Configuration is the customer's responsibility, or their service partner's.